How To Store CBD Oil

 - Storage Boxes

-When on the move storing your CBD oil can be problematic, particularly during the summer.
+When on the move finding how to store your CBD oil safely can be problematic, particularly during the summer.
 If you find it convenient, stash your product in a small thermos flask that can maintain its temperature.

 Otherwise, put it in a briefcase, gym bag, or purse to keep it hidden from the sun.
 It’s a good idea to avoid darker colour bags in this case, as a lighter bag won’t get as hot when in direct sunlight.